 This solicitation of proxies involves securities of a corporation incorporated in Canada and is being affected in accordance with the corporate laws of the province of British Columbia, Canada and securities laws of the provinces of Canada.
 The proxy solicitation rules under the United States Securities Exchange Act of 1934, as amended, are not applicable to the Company or this solicitation.
 Shareholders should be aware that disclosure and proxy solicitation requirements under the securities laws of the provinces of Canada differ from the disclosure and proxy solicitation requirements under United States securities laws.
 The enforcement by shareholders of civil liabilities under United States federal securities laws may be affected adversely by the fact that the Company is incorporated under the Business Corporations Act (British Columbia), the majority of its directors and executive officers are residents of Canada or Mexico and a significant portion of its assets and the assets of such persons are located outside the United States.
-Shareholders may not have standing to bring a claim against a foreign corporation or its officers or directors in a foreign corporation and its officers and directors to subject themselves to a judgment by a United States court.
+Shareholders may not have standing to bring a claim against a foreign corporation or its officers or directors in a foreign court for violations of United States federal securities laws.
+It may be difficult to compel a foreign corporation and its officers and directors to subject themselves to a judgment by a United States court.